-Almost 40 Abandoned and Derelict Vessels (ADV) Removed So Far…!
+99 Abandoned and Derelict Vessels (ADV) Removed So Far Since March 2021!

 N.C.
 Wildlife Resource Commission Empowered and Funded to Take Action on ADVs

 The N.C.
 Wildlife Resources Commission (WRC) was appropriated $1 million from the North Carolina General Assembly to address and remove abandoned and derelict vessels across the North Carolina coast.
-In partnership with the Division of Coastal Management and the federation, a full scale collaborative effort is being conducted to address the removal of these vessels.
-The federation is partnering with WRC to engage legislative staff and members in promoting a permanent abandoned and derelict vessel program.
+In partnership with the Division of Coastal Management and the Federation, a full-scale collaborative effort is being conducted to address the removal of these vessels.
+The Federation is partnering with WRC to engage legislative staff and members in promoting a permanent abandoned and derelict vessel program.
 Legislative language was passed in early July 2020 allowing WRC the authority to inspect, investigate, and remove abandoned and derelict vessels under Section 2.1 of S.L 2019-224.
+With funding from the state appropriations so far 3 vessels have been found and removed.

 Vessels that have been identified as abandoned or derelict will be added to a state database and prioritized for removal.
 WRC maintains a map of ADVs and provides an email to report ADVs: email@example.com.